JohnArchieMckown/bash/README-zos.md

 If your shop uses COZBATCH from Dovetailed Technologies, I strongly recommend that you do _NOT_ change the PROGRAM entry in your OMVS segment to anything other than /bin/sh.
-That is because COZBATCH apparently uses the $SHELL environment variable, set by the IBM login process to determine the name of the shell to be used within it.
-To the best of my knowledge, only /bin/sh implements the "local spawn" processing option of the spawn() function specified by the _BPX_SHAREAS and _BPX_SPAWN_SCRIPT environment variables.
+That is because COZBATCH apparently uses the $SHELL environment variable, set by the IBM login process, to determine the name of the shell to be used within it.
+To the best of my knowledge, only /bin/sh implements the "local spawn" processing option of the spawn() function specified via the _BPX_SHAREAS and _BPX_SPAWN_SCRIPT environment variables.
 This is critically necessary if you are using DD statements in the step which are accessed by UNIX commands in your scripts.
 This would include programs such as pax, fromdsn, and todsn.